-Food restaurants in Spain are multi-cultural.
-From local Spanish cuisines you can find Asian, Italian, Mexican and Western food-catering restaurants.
-In general however based from our experiences both in Madrid and Barcelona, the staffs regardless of ethnicity speaks solely and mainly this country’s national language.
-Being a tourist you expect to communicate in English but you might not able to do so as they speak only in Spanish.
+Restaurants in Spain are multi-cultural.
+From local Spanish cuisines, you can find Asian, Italian, Mexican and Western food-catering restaurants.
+In general, however, based on our experiences both in Madrid and Barcelona, the staff regardless of ethnicity speaks solely and mainly this country’s national language.
+Being a tourist, you expect to communicate in English but you might not be able to do so as they speak only in Spanish.

 Tip: Learn basic Spanish terms and phrases, download offline dictionaries to your phone.
 This will spare you from communication barriers.
 It is expected too that you give 10% tip when dining except in already expensive restaurants.

 La siesta is one of the strongest and well known Spanish traditions.
 And most probably one of the easiest to embrace as a foreigner in Spain.
-This 3-hour break taken by locales in the middle of the working day is meant to bring a sense of calm and tranquility amidst the busy working life.
-Siesta is hence a necessity for Spanish people probably equivalent to sauna for Finns.
+This 3-hour break taken by locales in the middle of the working day is meant to bring a sense of calm and tranquillity amidst the busy working life.
+Siesta is hence a necessity for Spanish people probably equivalent to the sauna for Finns.
 And the main reason is that around 2-5 PM, the temperature reaches its peak and practically it will be uncomfortable to stay outside.
-Therefore the locals take a siesta by going home and spend time with their loved ones.
-Often, families will spend this time by having a long lunch.
+Therefore the locals take a siesta by going home and spending time with their loved ones.
+Often, families will spend this time having a long lunch.
 This means that shops are closed and the streets are empty.
-An exception in city centers where retail shops and souvenir shops remain open.
+An exception is city centres where retail shops and souvenir shops remain open.

-Tip: If you are a first time traveler to Spain, we recommend that between the hours of 2 PM and 5 PM, Plan on lunch while dinner starting at 9 PM (going to a restaurant earlier than this time, you would notice it to be totally empty).
+Tip: If you are a first-time traveller to Spain, we recommend that between the hours of 2 PM and 5 PM, Plan on lunch while dinner starting at 9 PM (going to a restaurant earlier than this time, you would notice it to be empty).
 Schedule all other itineraries in between such as sightseeing.

-Tip: Familiarize beforehand and remember the location of the light switch before entering the rest room.
-Comfort rooms are usually situated at the basement so you would expect the place to be naturally darker.
-Have your backup flashlights for example from your smart phone turned on especially if you have fear of darkness.
+Tip: Familiarize beforehand and remember the location of the light switch before entering the restroom.
+Comfort rooms are usually situated in the basement so you would expect the place to be naturally darker.
+Have your backup flashlights for example from your smartphone turned on especially if you have fear of darkness.

-Prepare yourself to be amused with brightly colored Spain and its people.
-Spanish people loves partying a lot and this means they have fun and high spirit everywhere.
-You may encounter in subway group of young women dressed attractively and singing music along with loud speaker.
-They get close to guys and entertain to dance with them while begging for coin in exchange for a kiss.
+Prepare yourself to be amused with brightly coloured Spain and its people.
+Spanish people love partying a lot and this means they have fun and high spirit everywhere.
+You may encounter in subway group of young women dressed attractively and singing music along with a loudspeaker.
+They get close to guys and entertain to dance with them while begging for coins in exchange for a kiss.

 Tip: Get accustomed yourself with Spanish atmosphere.
 Expect locals to be talking with astounding decibels to the person directly next to them.
 Probably earplugs or putting on your headphones will help :)

-ATM machines are widely available around the city.
-All cards are acceptable however depending on your bank you might be charge with a few euros as withdrawal fee.
+ATMs are widely available around the city.
+All cards are acceptable however depending on your bank you might be charged with a few euros as a withdrawal fee.

 Being a Pedestrian

 Tip: Take precaution!
 You wouldn’t like your vacation to end up for a hospital tour.
-Wait until the cars has slowed down and on complete stop before attempting a crosswalk.
+Wait until the cars have slowed down and a complete stop before attempting a crosswalk.

-Barcelona is one among Europe’s most densely populated cities.
-Consequently this translates it to be Europe’s pickpocketing capital.
-At certain tourist spots, there are people who will persuade to show you a 'magic trick'.
+Barcelona is one of Europe’s most densely populated cities.
+Consequently, this translates to be Europe’s pickpocketing capital.
+At certain tourist spots, some people will persuade to show you a 'magic trick'.
 This involves tying a piece of string around your finger.
 While you are distracted (and your arm is effectively disabled), an accomplice will pickpocket you.
-It is also common that criminals will pretend as tourists and ask for directions just to approach their victims while one of them gets into your pocket.
+It is also common that criminals will pretend to tourists and ask for directions just to approach their victims while one of them gets into your pocket.

 Tip: Do not leave any valuables in a back trouser pocket.
 Hold on to your bag or purse at all times.
 Do not leave anything unattended while you sit in a cafe or restaurant.
 Keep your distance and be careful in tourist places.
 If possible avoid displaying expensive items while roaming around.
 Doing so increases your potential to be the next victim.

 Different kinds of scams are very common in very busy tourist areas.
 Scammers may pose as fake police officers asking you to check your identifications.
-People pretends to be tourist needing directions, they may use a map as a tool and aims you to focus your attention into it.
-Both of the above mentioned strategies are just common methods to divert your attention while an accomplice will swiftly take your belongings or empty your pockets without you noticing it immediately.
-There are also people holding petitions that basically they just approach random strangers to sign it.
+People pretend to be tourists needing directions, they may use a map as a tool and aims to focus their attention on it.
+Both of the above-mentioned strategies are just common methods to divert your attention while an accomplice will swiftly take your belongings or empty your pockets without you noticing it immediately.
+There are also people holding petitions that they just approach random strangers to sign.
 Once the signature is obtained they will then aggressively ask for a donation.
 These are very true along the streets and parks in Barcelona, scammers are wearing seemingly official uniforms to convince potential victims they are indeed legitimate.
 People may approach you asking for change or to change money while their main goal is to commit the crime right there and then if you happen to entertain them.

-In case you fall to be victim of any crime you need to make a written report to the police for purposes of claim with your travel insurance.
-Be prepared for the reality that police officers may not speak English, despite that fact the official theft report form is in both English and Spanish.
-Again it is worth having a Spanish-English offline translator installed to your smartphone.
+In case you fall to be a victim of any crime you need to make a written report to the police for purposes of claim with your travel insurance.
+Be prepared for the reality that police officers may not speak English, despite the fact the official theft report form is in both English and Spanish.
+Again it is worth having a Spanish-English offline translator installed on your smartphone.

-Tip: Remember to bring with you your travel insurance card whenever traveling abroad.
-If you still don’t have one, we strongly recommend you to obtain for your own benefit.
+Tip: Remember to bring with you your travel insurance card whenever travelling abroad.
+If you still don’t have one, we strongly recommend you obtain one for your benefit.
 In cases of getting ill while travelling, medical costs incurred will be reimbursed by your insurance company.

-Definitely all of us want to stay on our budget while travelling.
+all of us want to stay on our budget while travelling.
 Firstly, this entails careful planning of where to stay and when to travel.
-And while at your destination, your behaviors speak much your expenditures.
-By choosing carefully available options you could be a savvy traveler and save portions of your budget for your next trip.
+And while at your destination, your behaviours speak much your expenditures.
+By choosing carefully available options you could be a savvy traveller and save portions of your budget for your next trip.
 Be true to yourself, you don’t want your trip to be a source of stress when bills are coming later.

 Tip: If possible avoid travelling in summer to Spain.
-It is actually the worst time to visit as prices are at their highest, the cities are uncomfortably crowded and everything is booked-up.
-Avoid dinning on tourist restaurants.
-You wouldn’t like to pay small portion of meals with low quality that cost more expensive.
+It is the worst time to visit as prices are at their highest, the cities are uncomfortably crowded and everything is booked-up.
+Avoid dining in tourist restaurants.
+You wouldn’t like to pay a small portion of meals of low quality that cost more expensive.
 Walk as much as you can, but if you can’t then use public transport over taxis.
 Buy a day or serial tickets public transport passes, which work out cheaper than single tickets.
 Most important of all book the flights and hotels wisely!
-We have published an article Guide to Flight and Hotel Bookings for your reference.
-Follow its guidelines and you save money.